MMath option requirements

 - To maintain progress, a student must earn credit in a minimum of 2 courses each term until the course requirements are completed.
 A request to waive this requirement must be made in writing to the Director of Graduate Studies by the student's supervisor.

 - A student must arrange supervision with a faculty member in the School by the end of the first term, and have agreed with the proposed supervisor on the general area of the proposed research.
 An Agreement to Supervise form must be submitted to the CS Graduate Office no later than the beginning of the second term.

 - In consultation with the supervisor, the student must select a research topic for the thesis by the end of the third term.
 Two readers for the thesis, in addition to the supervisor, must also be chosen.
-The mutual agreement of the student, supervisor, and readers must be confirmed in writing with the submission of the Agreement to Read the MMath Thesis form to the CS Graduate Office.
+The mutual agreement of the student, supervisor, and readers must be confirmed in writing with the submission of the Agreement to Read the MMath Thesis form to the CS Graduate Office when the thesis is ready to be read by the readers.
 The agreement must explicitly state the topic of the thesis, and the expected completion date of the thesis.
 The supervisor and readers are normally members of the School of Computer Science, and normally at least one must be a regular faculty member of the School of Computer Science.
 The majority of the thesis committee must be drawn from CS faculty.
 The readers must be approved by the Director of Graduate Studies.

 - The thesis requirement requires directed research or scholarly work, and writing a thesis embodying the results.
 The thesis should be equivalent to four one-term courses in effort required.

 - A copy of the thesis must be submitted for display to the Mathematics Graduate Office (MGO) at the time the thesis is distributed to the readers.
 The thesis should be on display at least 3 weeks before the seminar.

 - The results of the thesis research must be presented at a publicly-announced seminar (in the same manner as a School seminar).